Vision for Literacy Business Pledge

 Now in its second year, the Vision for Literacy Business Pledge calls on the UK business community to join the national literacy campaign and deliver tangible benefits to help close the literacy gap and boost social mobility.
 Launched by the National Literacy Forum, the Pledge has seen an increased business commitment to literacy in 2016 and it was shortlisted at the 2016 Third Sector Business Charity Awards for an outstanding partnership between charities and businesses.

-- NEW Vision for Literacy Business Pledge 2017 with first round signatories.
+- Download the Vision for Literacy Business Pledge 2017 brochure.

 - Read further background on the 2017 pledge, including impact in 2016, what's new in 2017 and benefits of signing up.